10 Small Things That Make a Big Difference to How You Feel

 It rarely does.

-Most of the time, the difference between a day that feels heavy and a day that feels manageable comes down to a handful of very small things — things so obvious they are easy to dismiss, and so effective they are impossible to argue with once you have actually tried them.
+Most of the time, the difference between a day that feels heavy and a day that feels manageable comes down to a handful of very small things — things so obvious they are easy to dismiss, and so effective they are hard to argue with once you have actually tried them.

 Here are ten of them.